sharbatc/ada2017hw/docs/index.md

 ---
 layout: page
-title: DAAD
-subtitle: Data Analysis Against Diseases
+title: Data Analysis Against Diseases
 use-site-title: true
 ---
 The human brain is possibly one of the most complex structures in the universe, as judged by some human brains.
 The past few years have seen a huge burst of [popularity](https://www.sciencedaily.com/releases/2017/04/170420093736.htm) in brain-related research.
 With regards to [fMRI](#fmri) based research since its discovery in the 1990s, showing correlations (_this is your brain on ..._) with what generally excites people ([sex](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4782579/), [food](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0131727) and [politics](https://www.nature.com/articles/srep39589)) has captured the public imagination.
 This has led to [criticism](https://www.newyorker.com/news/news-desk/neuroscience-fiction) about whether such conclusions can be or should be drawn.